We are helping by providing FREE nest cups!

 Why is Hampshire Swifts fitting the House Martin nest cups?
 They have many years of experience climbing ladders to fit artificial nests for both Swifts and House Martins.
 They will use rawl plugs and stainless steel screws - obviously, you should have permission from the property owner to fit the nest cups!

-How can I tell which type of nest cup to request?
+What factors determine which type of nest cup would be best?
 Most artificial nest cups are likely to be front-facing double cups (with sparrow prevention topper) made by Nest Cup Box.
-You’ll need a soffit overhang of at least 18cm and a horizontal space at least 36cm wide.
-We are not able to fix the cups to tiled walls.
+For these you’ll need a soffit overhang of at least 16cm and a horizontal space at least 36cm wide.
+We are not able to drill into tiled walls.

-If you have exposed rafter ends that are too close for the double, please request a front-facing single cup.
+If you have exposed rafter ends that are too close for the double, front-facing single cups may be best.

 This guide by House Martin Conservation UK & Ireland includes further information about the best aspect and ensuring nesting birds have sufficient shade from the sun.

+Why were people asked to supply photos of their property?
+Photos of proposed nest cup locations helped confirm the design of the eaves and which type of nest cups would be best.
 What about the mess from falling bird droppings and any ongoing maintenance?
-By positioning the artificial nest cups away from your front door or windows you’ll hopefully avoid issues with mess.
-You could also fit a shelf beneath nests to catch droppings.
+By positioning the artificial nest cups away from the front door or windows, issues with mess should be avoided.
+It is also possible to fit a shelf beneath nests to catch droppings.

 None of the project partners (HOS, South East Water, Nest Cup Box or Hampshire Swifts) will be legally responsible for future maintenance, replacement or removal of the nest cups.

 What happens next?
-When your request has been approved, your contact details will be forwarded to Hampshire Swifts who are fitting the nest cups for HOS.
-They will arrange a suitable installation date with you.
+Hampshire Swifts are fitting the nest cups for HOS.
+They will arrange suitable installation dates with property owners.

-Obviously we can’t guarantee House Martins will use your nest cups but we hope that in time, you will be able to report success.
-We will contact you about how you can best let us know how things have gone.
+Obviously we can’t guarantee House Martins will use the nest cups but we hope that in time, we will receive reports of success.
+We will be in touch to say how feedback is being collated.

 South East Water Logo RGB no exclusion zone medium nestcupbox logo black HS logo